Agriculture in Israel has been a Long Hard Struggle

 In 2015 Israel resumed purchases of fruit and vegetables from Gaza to help the Palestinian economy and make up for a shortfall in Israeli produce caused by the Jewish biblical fallow or Shemittah year, link.
 Also, export of poultry and dairy produce to the EU from Jewish settlements has been restricted for political reasons, link.
 Some claim there are now massive imports of suspect quality produce from the West Bank, Gaza, and Jordan.
 Whilst Israeli farmers follow strict health requirements and produce high quality food, it is claimed these imported products are not checked for quality, link.

 These changes are having a detrimental effect on Israeli farmers.
 They claim the right-wing Israeli government is not supporting Israeli agriculture.
 They require the government to immediately tackle the issues of the price of water, foreign workers, “mark up” by the middleman, and the regulation of agricultural exports, link.

 - Fruit and vegetables amount to typically 50% of Israel’s total agricultural output

 - Israeli fruit and vegetables accounted for about 12 billion shekels (3 billion USD) in revenue in 2014

 - Total agricultural revenues in 2013 stood at over 30 billion shekels (8 billion USD)

 - Israel’s fruit production includes oranges, grapefruits, lemons, apples, apricots, grapes peaches, mangoes, plums and pears

-- Israel’s greenhouse production of tomatoes, peppers, herbs, melons adheres to the highest international standards
+- Israel’s greenhouse production of tomatoes, cherry tomatoes, peppers, herbs, melons adheres to the highest international standards

 New Fruits from Israel